 5. Blanket statement

 You asked your resort for an extra blanket.
-No combination of small, damp, sandy towels can make your stay at the beach as comfortable for all as one nice, wide swath of blanket to stretch out on — especially for mealtime.
+No combination of small, damp, sandy beach towels can make your stay at the beach as comfortable for all as one nice, wide swath of beach blanket to stretch out on — especially for mealtime.
 You know that everyone will call out your littlest one when he runs onto the blanket in his super-damp-sandy feet because it happens every time.)
 Tell your kids that whoever tracks the least amount of sand onto the family blanket wins the day.

 6. Clothing time

 You wandered to the water’s edge just to dip your toes in, but your teenagers had a different idea for you.
 The next thing you know you’re cry-laughing as they carry you past the shallows and plop you into the water — T-shirt and all.
 Few things are less comfy than wearing wet, sandy clothing so pack extra changes for all.
-Your dedicated “wet bag” will make it easy to carry home all your damp clothes.
+Your dedicated “wet bag” will make it easy to carry home all your wet clothes.
 Though some of the best family beach resorts are right on the sand, allowing you to duck into your room for a change, most are not — so you planned for that walk home!

 Sure it’s relaxing to stretch out on a big towel or blanket, but for the long haul, you’re happiest sitting up to eat, watch the kids, read your book and chat up your spouse.
 Your back thanks you, too.
 Many family beach resorts will rent you beach chairs and the ones you can wear like a backpack are your favorite.